ComPHPPuebla/easy-forms/docs/rendering-forms.md

 The extension defines some functions, among the most important are `form_start`, `form_end`, and `element_row`.

-The `element_row` defines 2 parameters, the form element, and an associative array of options.
+The `element_row` function defines 2 parameters, the form element, and an associative array of options.
 The options are not mandatory, and can be explained as follows:

 * `label`.
 The element 's label
 * `label_attr`.
 The label's HTML attributes